 Like many other edible plants, sheep sorrel has high concentrations of oxalic acid, so people with kidney conditions should avoid eating large quantities of it at once.

 As you may have noticed from its scientific name, sheep sorrel is closely related to dock (#5 on this edible weeds list) in the Rumex genus.
-We love sheep sorrel (and related garden sorrel) so much, that we’ve written more about how to grow and use it here.
+We love sheep sorrel (and related garden sorrel) so much, that we have another article all about how to grow and use sorrel.